How to connect and sync Jira Data with SharePoint

 connection configuration settings.

 Choose a meaningful name for your connection and replace

-Connections to Jira can be bi-directional.
+Connections to Jira can be bi-directional (two-way).
 An initial

 connection should always be uni-directional to assure that both data entities are identical before switching to

 bi-directional.
 Therefore, choose Left to Right as Direction.
 You can change this setting

 We will now set up our Data Entities.